Review: Standard Chartered Visa Infinite Card

 Registration

-Standard Chartered Visa Infinite Card cardholders enjoy six complimentary lounge visits per membership year, courtesy of Priority Pass.
-A guest fee of US$35 applies after the free visits have been exhausted, and this benefit is only available to the principal cardholder.
+Principal Standard Chartered Visa Infinite Card cardholders enjoy six complimentary lounge visits per membership year, courtesy of Priority Pass.
+These visits can be shared with a guest or guests, so a family of three could visit the lounge two times, for example.

 As far as cards in the $120K segment go, this is woefully uncompetitive.
 In fact, it would be the second worst option, if not for the Maybank Visa Infinite’s decision to set the bar even lower!

-💳 Airport Lounge Benefits
+๐Ÿ’ณ Airport Lounge Benefits

 (income req.: S$120K)